Facts about the animal kingdom

 The tail kicking keeps the dolphin's head and their blowhole out of the water.
 This allows for air to pass into the blowhole and keep the dolphin alive.
 Another curious fact is that there are recorded instances of dolphins committing suicide by going underneath the water and never returning to the surface.

-Other curiosities about dolphins
+Other facts about dolphins

 Since these marine animals are so interesting, here are a few short facts to enjoy: